 Substance abuse and addiction arise from many things, the specifics varying from individual to individual, however, one predominant characteristic of a drug and alcohol addiction is that it originated in part from a person’s attempt to cope with some aspect of their life.

 As a person becomes overwhelmed with life’s struggles—the loss of a job, a failing marriage, physical health concerns, increasing amounts of stress, emotional instability or co-occurring mental health disorders such as anxiety or depression, they may begin self-medicating with drugs or alcohol.
-Gradually this pattern of abuse accelerates into a more compulsive realm, and an addiction is borne.
+Gradually this pattern of abuse accelerates into a more compulsive realm, and addiction is borne.

 The Benefit Of Developing A Multi-Faceted Approach

 While it may seem intimidating to see the number of strategies that follow, instead, consider the contrary—it should be liberating—here exists the power to take greater control over your life, health and happiness.
 You don’t have to practice all of them or try to utilize them all at the same time.
-Recovery takes a varied path for each person, hence, the combination of coping skills that bring the greatest benefit will vary person to person.
+Recovery takes a varied path for each person, hence, the combination of coping skills that bring the greatest benefit will vary from person to person.

-Despite this, it is a good idea to familiarize yourself with each, as over time, life experiences change, exposing you to new situations that might be challenging in different ways.
+Despite this, it is a good idea to familiarize yourself with each, as overtime, life experiences change, exposing you to new situations that might be challenging in different ways.
 You can’t anticipate every scenario, nor plan to the T how you will react or cope.
 This doesn’t mean you shouldn’t consider these things, as preemptive prevention can often be the best defense.

 Instead of becoming overwhelmed by these many tactics, look at these as if they are a toolkit—finely tuned instruments you carry around—should the need arise to use them, you’ll be prepared to implement them to ward off temptation and doubt.